 It can be difficult to know where to start when creating a professional work office that is both efficient and comfortable.
 Whether your office is at home or at work, you need to create a welcoming work environment.
 One that is suitable for business, for clients, and for you, since you’ll be spending a lot of your time there.

 The appearance of your office may not seem like a big deal, but you need to make sure that it’s impressive to any clients who may see it.
-What a client thinks about your work space could be the deciding factor on a big business deal, so make sure your office reflects the impression you want to make on potential clients—that you’re innovative, welcoming, and efficient.
+What a client thinks about your work space could be the deciding factor on a big business deal.
+So make sure your office reflects the impression you want to make on potential clients: that you’re innovative, welcoming, and efficient.

-Whether you’re creating an office space in your home or at work, you’ll need to consider location.
+Whether you’re creating a home office or workspace in a city building, you’ll need to consider your office environment.
 Due to the increase of freelancers and self-employed workers in recent years, setting up an office from home is becoming much more popular.
 But if you’re planning on creating a work space in your house, then you need to think carefully about where it’s going to go.
 You’ll want to avoid setting up an office area in your bedroom since you’ll want to unwind and relax once you’ve put your work away for the evening.
-It’s important to separate your work life from your home life.
+It is critical to separate your work life from your home life.

+2.)
 What Will Your Office Be Used for?

 Before you start to work on creating your perfect, professional work office, you should consider what you aim to achieve.
 Think about exactly what you’ll be doing in your office, all of the tasks you’ll need to perform, and all the features you’ll need to include to make this possible.

 You should consider the different types of equipment you’ll need to use on a daily basis.
 These could include printers, computers, fax machines, large screen tv monitors, and conference call phone systems.
 Outline your designated work area from the start and ensure that every piece of equipment is located in accessible areas that won’t get in your way.